Fast Track to Marketing and Selling a Home

 Use social media

-Let’s face it: Everyone is online whether they’re on their phones, tablets, or laptops.
+Everyone is online whether they’re on their phones, tablets, or laptops.

 Let’s say you post the property photo and info on Facebook.
 To take it up a notch, you can ask your friends to share the post and reach a bigger audience.
 In turn, their friends could share it and your post will gain a lot of exposure.
+You can even pay a small amount to guarantee the post is seen by thousands of people.

 Build a landing page